Maha Navaratri (Sarada Navaratri) – 9 Nights

 In a similar manner to the previous day, the deities of Lord Rama and Sita are taken out in a procession instead of Lord Malayappa in the evening.
 After the procession, the deities are again reverently placed on the SarvaBhoopala Vahanam near the Bangaruvakili.

-But for the Pattabhishekam event, the deities of Angada and Sugreeva also join the ceremony.
+But for the Pattabhishekam event, the deities of Angada and Sugreeva also joined the ceremony.
 They are each adorned with a beautiful garland worn by Rama as a token of His blessings to them.
 The divine court concludes with the recital of “Ayodhya Kanda” in Sanskrit.
 It is followed by Naivedyam and Harathi.

 Thus, ‘Aranya Rama’ has a special place in the divine sanctum of Tirumala.